Equivariant symmetry-aware head pose estimation for fetal MRI: Introduction

-\paragraph{Contributions} We propose E(3)-Pose, a novel framework for accurate and generalizable head pose estimation from fetal brain volumes (Fig.~\ref{fig:teaser}).
-In contrast to standard convolutions that are by construction only equivariant to translations, we leverage an E(3)-equivariant CNN (E(3)-CNN) for pose regression to also account for rotation equivariance~\cite{weiler2018, geiger2022}.
-Moreover, we use pseudovectors~\cite{hauser1986} in the learned equivariant rotation parametrization to model left-right head symmetry.
+We propose E(3)-Pose, a framework for accurate and generalizable head pose estimation from fetal brain volumes (Fig.~\ref{fig:teaser}).
+In contrast to standard convolutions that are only equivariant under translations, we leverage an E(3)-equivariant CNN (E(3)-CNN) for rotation regression to also account for equivariance under rotations~\cite{weiler2018, geiger2022}.
+Moreover, we introduce a novel equivariant rotation parametrization that uses pseudovectors~\cite{hauser1986} to model left-right head symmetry.
 E(3)-Pose achieves competitive performance on publicly available research-quality datasets, and state-of-the-art performance on \textit{clinically} representative datasets.
 Crucially, our experiments demonstrate that constraining the network architecture to explicitly model physical symmetries provides better generalization to out-of-distribution data and stabilizes pose estimates in ambiguous cases with low anatomical visibility.
-Overall, while this paper focuses on fetal MRI, our method holds promise for object localization tasks that involve symmetries, limited training data, and real-world applications with noisy sensors.
+While this paper focuses on fetal MRI, our method holds promise for object localization tasks that involve symmetries, limited training data, and real-world applications with noisy sensors.

-\section{Related work}
+\section{Related Work}